 The EULabCap indicators (Annex 1) are of a composite nature in terms of what element of the system they measure (structure or process) and how they measure it (functional capability or capacity).
 They comprise 24 structure and 36 process indicators.
 They are divided into 38 indicators for laboratory capability and 22 for capacity (Table 1).
 The policy rationale for the design of indicators/targets and score levels was based on previously agreed EU policy targets or international technical standards for three-quarters of the indicators, while the remainder assess EU surveillance and alert system contributions (Annexes 2 and 3).

-Dimension Number of by ele indicators ment Number of indicators by function Structure Process Capability Capacity Primary diagnostic testing 11 9 11 9 National reference laboratory services 5 15 14 6
+Dimension Number of by ele Number of by fur

+Structure Process Capability Capacity

+Primary diagnostic testing 11 9 11 9

+National reference laboratory services 5 15 14 6